d3st2k/dotfiles/README.md

 Just run the below code into your terminal and everything is set by itself!

-If you use `HTTPS` for GIT use this :downarrow
+If you use `HTTPS` for GIT use this :downarrow:
 ```
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/d3st2k/dotfiles/main/scripts/install.sh)"
 ```

-If you use `SSH` for GIT use this :downarrow
+If you use `SSH` for GIT use this :downarrow:
 ```
 PROTOCOL="SSH" \
-sh -c "$(curl -fsSL https://raw.githubusercontent.com/d3st2k/dotfiles/main/scripts/install_ssh.sh)"
+sh -c "$(curl -fsSL https://raw.githubusercontent.com/d3st2k/dotfiles/main/scripts/install.sh)"
 ```